Coconut Telegraph

 Coconut Telegraph is the tenth studio album by American popular music singer-songwriter Jimmy Buffett.
 It was released in February 1981 as MCA 5169 and was produced by Norbert Putnam.

 Songs

-In addition to songs written or co-written by Buffett (including one with J.D.
-Souther), the album includes the 1934 jazz standard "Stars Fell on Alabama" penned by Mitchell Parish and Frank Perkins and "It's My Job" written by Mac McAnally, the beginning of a long-term collaboration that would lead to McAnally becoming a member of Buffett's Coral Reefer Band.
+In addition to songs written or co-written by Buffett (including one with JD Souther), the album includes the 1934 jazz standard "Stars Fell on Alabama" penned by Mitchell Parish and Frank Perkins and "It's My Job" written by Mac McAnally, the beginning of a long-term collaboration that would lead to McAnally becoming a member of Buffett's Coral Reefer Band.

 Chart performance

 Coconut Telegraph reached No. 30 on the Billboard 200 album chart.
 The song "It's My Job" hit No. 57 on the Billboard Hot 100 singles and would be Buffett's last appearance on that chart for over 20 years until his 2003 duet with Alan Jackson, "It's Five O'Clock Somewhere."